 Read The Other articles on Chrome User Experience Report

 In coming weeks, we will analyze the report for a number of new questions in separate blog posts.
 We will update the following list as we go along, so do not forget to subscribe to our blog!

 - Chrome User Experience Report Explained with Google BigQuery.

-- Impact of Redirect time on User Experience (coming soon).
+- Impact of a Country Specific Website on User Experience.

 - More articles coming soon.
 Stay updated!

 Start using a performance-first content delivery network now